Abhigyan1389/Abhigyan_Sinha_PromptEngineering.md/README.md

 Rephrased Prompt: "Describe a range of characteristics that support learning new technology, acknowledging that different people may succeed through different strengths and approaches."
 ### 4.3 Limitations & Responsible Use
 Limitations while working with LLM
+ 1.)
+Factual Accuracy
+ 2.)
+Reasoning Ability
+ 3.)
+Too much information makes it generic and not precise When should you verify outputs ? i.)
+In case of highstake decisions ii.)
+When current events and recent data is involved iii.)
+When it comes to specific facts, stats and citations What tasks are LLMs NOT suitable for? i.)
+Realtime or live information ii.)
+Precise mathematical reasoning iii.)
+Objective or unbiased judgement